Ownership in Mexico – Separating Fact from Fiction

 Fact: You cannot bypass Mexican Taxes or fees by not getting your Trust, even if you sell the property to someone else before you have your Trust in place.

 Whether you buy real estate in the U.S. or Mexico, we recommend U.S. Title Insurance for every property you purchase.
 You have insurance for your car, your home, and your health; why not purchase it for one of your largest investments, your property.
 We will not represent or sell any property in Mexico that cannot be covered by a U.S. Title insurance policy.

 Fact: U.S. Title Insurance is available for properties in Mexico purchased by U.S. Citizens.

-Fact: Just because you have a Trust does not ensure you have free and clear title.
+Fact: Just because you have a Trust does not ensure you have a free and clear title.

-In a Title property search, the properties title is searched all the way back to the Mexican Revolution.
-Most title searches to secure a Trust only go back one or two owners of record.
+In a Title property search, the property title is searched all the way back to the Mexican Revolution.
+Most title searches to secure a Trust only go back to one or two owners of record.